mulle-nat/mulle-bashfunctions/README.md

 ## Conventions

-`RVAL` is a global variable it may be used to pass return values from functions.
+`RVAL` is a global variable.
+It is used to pass return values from functions.
 The RVAL value can be clobbered by **any** function.
 Functions that return RVAL are prefixed with `r_` or `_r_` or somesuch.